Siege of Mariupol: Russian push into the city

 On 23 March, local authorities, including the mayor, left the city due to the deteriorating situation.
 The following day, Russian forces entered central Mariupol, seizing the Orthodox Church of the Intercession of the Mother of God.
-The city administration alleged that Russians were trying to demoralize residents by publicly shouting claims of Russian victories, including statements that Odessa had been captured.
+The city administration alleged that Russians were trying to demoralize residents by publicly shouting claims of Russian victories, including statements that Odesa had been captured.

 Vadym Boychenko said on 27 March that while Mariupol was still under Ukrainian control, Russian forces had entered deep into the city and that the city's population needed a "complete evacuation".
 By this point, Ukrainian soldiers had run out of food and clean drinking water, and an analyst believed that Ukrainian forces would not be able to fight on beyond a few days.
 However, Ukrainian officers refused to evacuate from the city, as they did not want to abandon their wounded and dead soldiers and civilians.
 The "Club 8bit" computer museum was destroyed.

 On 28 March, Mayor Vadym Boychenko said "we are in the hands of the occupiers today" in a televised interview, and a spokesman for the Mariupol mayor's office announced that "nearly 5,000 people" had been killed in the city since the start of the siege.
 The Ukrainian government estimated that "from 20,000 to 30,000" Mariupol residents had been forcibly sent to camps in Russia under Russian military control.
-During the day, Russian forces seized the administrative building in the northern Kalmiusky district and the military headquarters of the Azov Regiment.
+During the day, Russian forces seized the administrative building in the northern Kalmiuskyi District and the military headquarters of the Azov Regiment.
 The next day, Russian forces were reported to have likely divided Ukrainian troops in the city into two and possibly even three pockets.

 On 2 April, Russian forces captured the SBU building in central Mariupol, after which there was no more reported fighting in the area.
 On 4 April, one Ukrainian battalion surrendered, with Russian officials stating two days later they captured 267 Ukrainian marines from the 503rd Battalion of the Ukrainian Naval Forces.
 Due to the surrender, the lines between the Ukrainian 36th Separate Marine Brigade and the Azov Regiment had been broken.
 On 7 April, the DPR announced central Mariupol had been cleared of Ukrainian forces.

 Meanwhile, Russian troops started an advance from the southwest on 1 April, leaving the Ukrainian military in partial control of the area around the port in the southwest of Mariupol by 7 April.
 On 4 April, a Russian Navy missile hit a Malta-based Dominica-flagged cargo ship, resulting in the ship catching fire.
 In addition, on 7 April, Russian forces captured a bridge leading to the Azovstal steel plant.
 The following day, Russian troops seized the southern part of Mariupol's port.